biolink/biolink-model/docs/has_qualitative_value.md

-# Slot: has qualitative value
+# Type: has qualitative value

 connects an attribute to a value

 URI: [biolink:has_qualitative_value](https://w3id.org/biolink/vocab/has_qualitative_value)

 ## Domain and Range